 A Human Timeline activity requires students to learn about a particular event and then line up with peers according to their events’ chronology.
 This strategy uses movement to help students understand and remember the order of events.

 Select Timeline’s Content

-Establish a context for the chronology you want students to focus upon.
+Establish a context for the chronology you want students to focus on.
 If you are studying a particular moment in history, such as the civil rights march from Selma to Montgomery, Alabama, you would want students to be aware of key events that led up to this moment.
-Sometimes, you also want students to know what occurred after the focus event.
-You want enough events on your timeline so that each student, or pairs of students, can be assigned one event.
+Sometimes you also want students to know what occurred after the focal event.
+You should aim to include enough events on the timeline so that each student, or pairs of students, can be assigned one event.

 In preparation for this activity, we suggest placing each of the events on an index card or a standard-size sheet of paper, along with the date when it occurred.
 Rather than distributing the timeline slips randomly, you might want to give certain students easier or more challenging items, depending on their strengths and weaknesses.
-When students present their timeline events, it is best if they have are sitting or standing so that they are able to see and hear each other.
-Therefore, this activity often works best if students stand or sit in a U-shaped line, rather than in a straight line formation.
+When students present their timeline events, it is best if they are sitting or standing so that they are able to see and hear each other.
+This activity often works best if students stand or sit in a U-shaped line rather than in a straight-line formation.